wshyang/csv-simplify/README.md

 ### 3.2 Generate References Function
 The program defines a function `generate_references` that takes a list of original strings and the original mapping dataframe as arguments and returns a reference value using the reference generation rules.

 - The reference value is a list of integers of the reference values that correspond to the index of the original strings in the references dataframe in the same order as they appear in the command string.
+If the same original string appears multiple times, it will have the same reference value.
 - The function modifies the original mapping dataframe in place according to the reference generation rules.
 The original mapping dataframe contains the original values and their counts in two columns: "Value" and "Count".

 The function uses the following logic and algorithm to perform the reference generation: